rust-lang/book/nostarch/chapter09.md

     Finished debug [unoptimized + debuginfo] target(s) in 0.27 secs
      Running `target/debug/panic`
-thread 'main' panicked at 'index out of bounds: the len is 3 but the index is 100', ../src/libcollections/vec.rs:1265
+thread 'main' panicked at 'index out of bounds: the len is 3 but the index is 100', /stable-dist-rustc/build/src/libcollections/vec.rs:1362
 note: Run with `RUST_BACKTRACE=1` for a backtrace.
 error: Process didn't exit successfully: `target/debug/panic` (exit code: 101)
 ```

-This points at a file we didn't write, *../src/libcollections/vec.rs*.
-That's
+This points at a file we didn’t write, *libcollections/vec.rs*.
+That’s the
-the implementation of `Vec<T>` in the standard library.
-The code that gets run
+implementation of `Vec<T>` in the standard library.
+The code that gets run when
-when we use `[]` on our vector `v` is in *../src/libcollections/vec.rs*, and
+we use `[]` on our vector `v` is in *libcollections/vec.rs*, and that is where
-that is where the `panic!` is actually happening.
+the `panic!` is actually happening.

-The next `note` line tells us that we can set the `RUST_BACKTRACE` environment
+The next note line tells us that we can set the `RUST_BACKTRACE` environment
 variable to get a backtrace of exactly what happened to cause the error.
-Let's
+Let’s
 try that.
 Listing 9-1 shows the output:

 <figure>